andytom/navigator/README.rst

     1 - Hello World - A simple Hello World
     What do you want to do?

 You can then select the option you would like to take.
-Entering one runs hello_world.
+Entering '1' runs hello_world.

 Navigator also includes prompts for user input ::